serenity-is/docs/api/dotnet/Serenity.Net.Core/Serenity.ComponentModel/NestedLocalTextsAttribute.md

 # NestedLocalTextsAttribute class
 **namespace:** *[Serenity.ComponentModel](../README.md#serenity.componentmodel-namespace)*   **assembly**: *[Serenity.Net.Core](../README.md)*

-Indicates that this class contains local texts with optionally subclasses that also contains local texts with keys joined by "." between each class name.
-The topmost class has no local text prefix by default and its name doesn't take role in local text key generation.
+Indicates that this class contains local texts with optional subclasses that also contain local texts with keys joined by "." between each class name.
+The topmost class has no local text prefix by default and its name doesn't take part in local text key generation.

 ```csharp
 [AttributeUsage(AttributeTargets.Class)]